 Some facts about influenza:

-Influenza is a disease which is the result of type A, B or C viruses that infect the lungs and upper airways.
+- Influenza is a disease that is the result of type A, B or C viruses that infect the lungs and upper airways.

 So far 97 people have died in Australia from influenza in 2017 which has superseded the previous worst year of recorded deaths in 2015 which was 57, according to the Australian Bureau of Statistics.